Rainyan/sourcemod-nt-propdynamic-fix/README.md

 }
 ```
 This plugin detours the function call, and bails out if trying to initialize bone followers for a non-solid prop.

+# Shortcomings
+Most likely this plugin will break the `EnableCollision` input for any dynamic props which spawn as non-solid, as they wouldn't have their bone followers initialized in the first place.
+PRs welcome.